 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-Medical facilities in the capital Niamey are very limited and even more basic in rural areas.
+Medical facilities in Niamey are very limited and of poor quality, and outside the capital they are inadequate.
+Emergency assistance is limited, even in Niamey.
 Up-front payment is usually required and the inability to pay will often delay treatment.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities would be necessary.
-Medical evacuation could cost between $A15,000 to $A200,000 depending on the circumstances.
+Medical evacuation costs would be considerable.

 Where to get help